tmastercoding/Guarden-Plant-Disease-Project/README.md

 These artificial images are then compiled into a new dataset with specified file directory

+### Synthetic plant dataset (folder)

+A sample synthetic dataset that was created from the SyntheticDatasetMaking.ipynb file, containing 10,000 labeled images in YOLO format.

 ### Backgrounds (folder)

 Contains 20 sample backgrounds used for the synthetic dataset (could be replaced with other ones)

+## Wesbite
 ### Website Server

 Contains two python files and a pretrained model